What is the difference between KYC and AML?

 How do I verify a business partner is not sanctioned?

 To verify a business partner, you need to screen the entity name, any known aliases, and the names of key individuals (directors, shareholders, UBOs) against sanctions lists.
-A thorough check also includes adverse media screening and PEP verification.
+A thorough check also includes criminal watchlist screening, adverse media screening, and PEP verification.
 Manual checking against individual government websites is time-consuming and error-prone.
 ScreenVeritAI automates this entire process — enter a person or company name and receive a comprehensive compliance report within seconds.

 What is a Politically Exposed Person (PEP)?